Benefits if you take parental leave or resign to care for a disabled child.

 You should not be sanctioned for resigning from your job if you are the responsible carer for a child aged 3 or under.
 If your child is older you should not be sanctioned if you can show that you had good reason for resigning, e.g. no affordable/suitable childcare available for your disabled child.

 You can be sanctioned even if you weren’t claiming UC when you resigned from work (known as a pre-claim sanction), but not if your child is 3 or under or if you can show you had a good reason for resigning.
-You cannot be sanctioned for resigning from work if you are entitled to Carer’s Allowance in respect of a disabled child (or adult).
+You cannot be sanctioned for resigning from work if you are entitled to Carer’s Allowance or the carer element of Universal Credit in respect of a disabled child (or adult).

 To qualify for UC, you must usually accept a ‘claimant commitment’.
 There are work-related commitments, which you may have to meet.
 For some people the claimant commitment might include: work-focused interviews, work preparation, work search and work availability.
 If you do not meet the work-related requirements, you may be sanctioned.